photomz/arc-evolutionary/writeup.md

 #### Prompt Diversity

 I tested a bunch of prompts and examples to put in the prompts.
-I found different COT prompts performed roughly the same.
+I found different CoT prompts performed roughly the same.
 That is, changing the wording around how the LLM should reason or what <reasoning> tags to use doesn’t change the result in a meaningful way[4](https://jeremyberman.substack.com/p/how-i-got-a-record-536-on-arc-agi#footnote-4-152458109).
-I ended up using one of Ryan’s COT prompts with a few tweaks.
+I ended up using one of Ryan’s CoT prompts with a few tweaks.

 The example(s) to include in the prompts matter more, as expected.
 If the solution requires a vertical transformation, including an example with a similar transformation will be useful.